Hengle/Nexus-Security.github.io/content/posts/2016-09-09-football-fred-147-apk-for-android.md

 Join Fred's quest to create the perfect PRO football team and conquer all championships - from your backyard to the far reaches of the world!
 Enjoy a complete football experience with a super simple one-finger command.
 Take on exciting challenges and win unique rewards.
 Play 3 vs 3, 7 vs 7, showdown penalties, freestyle challenges and more!
 Be aware and ready, events are open ocasionally and are limited in time.
-or perfect strangers. Â¡It can be fun too!
+or perfect strangers. ¡It can be fun too!
 Participate in multi-player tournaments against anyone in the world with our asynchronous PVP matches.

 **Supported Android**
 {4.4 and UP}
 Supported Android Version:-
-KitKat (4.4â"4.4.4) - Lollipop (5.0â"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 â" 7.1.1) - Oreo (8.0-8.1)
+KitKat (4.4"4.4.4) - Lollipop (5.0"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 " 7.1.1) - Oreo (8.0-8.1)

 Download Football Fred 1.47 APK For Android
 ===========================================